ayvi-0001/notion-api/README.md

 A wrapper for Notion's API, aiming to simplify the dynamic nature of interacting with Notion.
 README contains examples of the main functionality, including: creating Pages/Databases/Blocks, adding/removing/editing properties, retrieving property values, and database queries.
 Some more in-depth walkthroughs can be be found in [`examples/`](https://github.com/ayvi-0001/notion-api/tree/main/examples).

-This package is not complete - new features will continue to be added, and current features may change.
+This library is not complete - new features will continue to be added, and current features may change.

 <br>